jorgecarleitao/pyglet-gui/docs/manager.rst

     This manager has two other special controllers, the "wheel target" and "wheel hint" (in case wheel target don't handle the event), used to handle mouse wheel events.
-    This is useful when you want to set a scrollbar to receive a wheel without requiring the user to click on it to "focus it".
+    This is useful for allowing scrollbars to receive wheel events without requiring the user to click on them to "focus it".

     .. method:: set_wheel_target

         Sets the wheel target to be the controller.
-It has to have implemented the method on_mouse_scroll.
+The controller has to have the method on_mouse_scroll.

     .. method:: set_wheel_hint

         Sets the wheel hint to be the controller.
-It has to have implemented the method on_mouse_scroll.
+The controller has to have the method on_mouse_scroll.

 Manager
 ^^^^^^^^^^^^^^^^